jpverkamp/blog/content/programming/daily-programmer/2013-08-21-a-tiny-virtual-machine-in-racket.md

 Looks pretty good, eh?

 We still have one more step though.
-We want to be able to prove that Tiny is {{< wikipedia "Turing complete" >}}.
+We want to be able to prove that Tiny is [[wiki:Turing complete]]().
 One way to do that is to be able to simulate a Turing machine.
 That sounds simple(ish), let's do that. :smile:

 **A while later.**